Schrat: Forms

 The Alptraum nightmare was known locally under diminutive names such as Schrättele: Schrättel in Switzerland; (Note: Grimm's footnote 17) to the poem in Altd.
 Wälder 3.
 XVIII.
 (66.)) or Schrättlein; Schrattele, Schrettele in Upper Swabia; Schrecksele around Horb (district), Bühl, Wurmlingen in Swabia, or Schrätzmännel (Note: -männel is dialectal diminutive of Mann, i.e. "manikin".) in "Munster valley" (Münstertal, Vallée de Munster) in Alsace.
 (Note: Münstertal in Elsaß (Alsace) given in Hertz's anthology of tales from Alsace; Stöber more specifically gives Mühlbach (now Muhlbach-sur-Munster).)
 (Note: Also called Doggele in Illzach, Alsace.
 The form Doggeli is mentioned by Stoll.)

 Other forms are: Strädel, Schrätele, Schrätel, Schrattl, Schrattel, Schratel, Schrättlig, Schrätzel; Schreckle, Schrecksel; (corrupted forms based on German Schreck = fear or fright), Scherzel (a corrupted form reminiscent of German Scherz = jest), Rettele, Rätzel, Ritzel, Letzel, and Letzekäppel (Käppel = little cap).

-In the historic state of Baden (particularly Swabia), the Schrättele enters by crawling through the keyhole and sits on the sleeper's chest.
+In the historic state of Baden (and also particularly in Swabia), the Schrättele enters by crawling through the keyhole and sits on the sleeper's chest.
 (Note: Non Schrat- diminutives in Baden-Württemberg: Drückerle (presser) occurs at the Lenninger Lauter, Neidlinger Valley, and Filsthal; and Nachtmännle (night manikin) at Hohenstaufen.)
 It can also enter through the window as a black hen.
 The Swabian schrettele is named as the perpetrator of the "Alp-pressure" (Albdrücken) bearing down upon the human sleeper's chest or throat.